gkaf89/NCC-Trainings/docs/cuda/exercise-4.md

     - Could you resize the **`BLOCK_SIZE`** number and check the solution's correctness?
     - Can you also create a different kind of thread block and matrix size and check the solution's correctness?
-    - Please try with `cudaFuncSetCacheConfig` and check if you can successfully execute the application.
+    - Please try using `cudaFuncSetCacheConfig` and check if you can successfully execute the application.

       ```
       cudaFuncCachePreferNone: no preference for shared memory or L1 (default)